-- A. A Member shall receive the Ambulatory Withdrawal Management without Extended On-Site Monitoring service from only one provider organization during any active authorization period. - B. Ambulatory Withdrawal Management without Extended On-Site Monitoring services may not be provided on the same day as Substance Use Disorder Withdrawal Management or Residential Services, except on day of admission or discharge.
+- A. A Member shall receive the Ambulatory Withdrawal Management with Extended On- Site Monitoring service from only one provider organization during any active authorization period. - B. Ambulatory Withdrawal Management with Extended On-Site Monitoring services may not be provided on the same day as other Substance Use Disorder Withdrawal Management or Residential Services, except on day of admission or discharge.